The-Mist-Development/The-Mist-Bot/README.md

 ## Refactor v2
 This refactor aimed to recode the bot **from the ground up** using updated dependencies and better coding practices.

 It recoded the bot, all right.
 Better coding practices?
 In some places.
-Don't look to closely at the code.
+Don't look too closely at the code.

 ### Additions
 - Queue Management commands: `remove`, `clear`, and `loopqueue`.